oddbird/oddleventy/content/blog/2025/anchor-position-validity.md

 1. Is the `anchor-name` defined by styles in the same shadow tree where it is referred to?
 [More](#anchoring-across-shadow-trees)

-If your issue isn't on this list- let us know how you fixed it!
+If your issue isn't on this list, let us know how you fixed it!
 This list isn't exhaustive, and omits some cases with hidden content, fixed position anchors, and other less likely edge cases.